sydney222/Python_CsiNet/CsiNet-Activation-Function/README.md

 # CsiNet-Activation-Function

 ## Motivation
 Since the user must convert the codeword into binary, it can be sent back to the base station.
 So for the convenience of coding, a Sigmoid activation function will be added after the Encoder's fully-connected layer output to limit the Encoder's output between 0 and 1.
-However, the performance of using sigmoid as activation function is not good enough, so I discuss the difference between the following two activation functions :
+However, the performance of using sigmoid as activation function is not good enough, so I discussed the difference between sigmoid and tanh activation function at the following :

 1. Sigmoid：0 < codeword < 1